Harrisburg University study aims to determine genetic role in fingerprint creation

 HARRISBURG, Pa.
 (WHTM) — Every fingerprint can tell a story, from helping police catch criminals, to identifying missing children.

-“Even amongst twins they’re unique,” said Jill Yeakel, lecturer in forensic science at Harrisburg University.
-“And then also they’re permanent, so they’re something that stays with you your entire life.”
+“Even amongst twins, they’re unique,” said Jill Yeakel, a lecturer in forensic science at Harrisburg University, “and then also they’re permanent, so they’re something that stays with you your entire life.”

 Yeakel is working on a new research project at Harrisburg University.